uc-cdis/gen3-frontend-framework/README.md

 ### Formatting

-Run prettier for all of the workspaces:
+Run prettier for all the workspaces:

 ```bash
 npm run format